 No organization that operates online can ignore cybersecurity.
 With cyber threats growing and constantly changing, businesses, governments, and not-for-profit organizations are making significant investments in cyber defenses and hiring increasingly large numbers of cybersecurity professionals.
-As a result, the employment of information security analysts is projected to grow 28 percent in computer systems design and related services from 2016 to 2026, according to the Bureau of Labor Statistics.
-This is four times the average growth rate for all other occupations.2
+As a result, the employment of information security analysts is projected to grow 33 percent in computer systems design and related services from 2020 to 2030, according to the Bureau of Labor Statistics.1

 MICS graduates are poised to enter this market in leadership roles with the requisite multifunctional skill sets and strong network provided by the MICS program.

-Cybersecurity workers can earn an average of 13 percent more than other IT workers, according to the Bureau of Labor Statistics.3 As cyber and information professionals gain more education and experience, the compensation numbers become even more attractive, as shown by the CareerOneStop median salaries for the following positions:4
+As cyber and information professionals gain more education and experience, the compensation numbers become even more attractive, as shown by the CareerOneStop median salaries for the following positions:2

 Computer information systems manager